 do everything in their power to end the cycle of abuse.

-Health care professionals, spiritual leaders, and concerned individuals can join together to promote awareness, education and prevention of emotional child abuse in the community and among parents by choosing kindness and creating supportive resources for parents from the moment their children are born.
+Health care professionals, spiritual leaders, and concerned individuals can join together to increase awareness, education and prevention of emotional child abuse in the community and among parents by choosing kindness and creating supportive resources for parents from the moment their children are born.

 Families need to be encouraged to form supportive relationships with other parents and find local support systems.
-Continual research in topics related to emotional child abuse and parent-child relationships is desperately needed and must be undertaken.
+Continued research in topics related to emotional child abuse and parent-child relationships is desperately needed and must be undertaken.

 You can help - Make the Promise to TEACH through Love and practice non-violent communication in your relationships with others.